guillaume-haerinck/cube-beast-editor/doc/README.md

 See if can store neightboring cubes as one rectangle, multiple is there is a hole.
 Render with instanced plane, but different model mats
 -> ECS might not be the best solution, but it's the one which will help me learn more for now (benchmarking, ecs use case, improving my lib)

+imgui imagebutton not working correctly when pressed, use font icon instead glVertexAttribPointer and glVertexAttribIPointer not to interpolate int values

 ## Planned (high to low priority)

 handle cube color